 Therefore the main project elements therefore are as follows:

-We are launching a Virtual Consultation Exhibition to gain views and feedback on our proposals to replace the existing overhead transmission line between Dunoon Substation and Garelochhead, which connects Dunoon to the wider national grid.
+In November 2020, we launched a Virtual Consultation Exhibition to gain views and feedback on our proposals to replace the existing overhead transmission line between Dunoon Substation and Garelochhead, which connects Dunoon to the wider national grid.

 Throughout the life of our projects, we aim to work positively with local communities and keep people informed about what we are doing.
 This is particularly important when we are developing a project and we want to understand what local people think about our plans.